Excursions (Barber): IV. Allegro molto

 The B^{1} section starts on measure 14 and ends in bar 22 followed by a transition to B^{2} in measure 23.
 There is another motive that Barber composed that is only found within the three middle sections of this movement.
 Motive 3 is the left-hand pattern that occurs in measures 14 through 17 can be found two other times in the movement (measures 24 and 41).
 The Motive 3 pattern and the proceeding melody that occurs after is very idiomatic to the fiddle while the accompaniment pattern continues to be similar to the harmonica.

 The transition in measure 23 that moves the piece from B^{1} to B^{2} has a similarity to the transitional measure in bar 12.
-The added G-sharp creates a tension and intensity to move the piece forward.
+The added G♯ creates a tension and intensity to move the piece forward.
 These first two B sections start at a mf and slowly crescendo all the way to ff in measure 31.
 Barber uses the motive 2 multiple times during this passage and each time it appears, the dynamic level is altered in some way.
-In bar 19, Motive 2 “fiddling” through its sixteenth-notes on f after crescendo-ing into that.
+In bar 19, Motive 2 "fiddling" through its sixteenth-notes on f after crescendo-ing into that.
 In measures 28 and 31, motive 2 is restated again, except these two times, both are stated in an octave and two octaves higher respectively.

 Section B^{2} ends in measure 33 and in bar 34, the C phrase begins.
-With the added “con forza” and it still being ff, Barber includes shows how these two measures are the most important of the entire piece.
+With the added "con forza" and it still being ff, Barber includes shows how these two measures are the most important of the entire piece.
 These two measures is a modified restatement of the Motive 1.
 Instead of alternating quarter-notes triads, Barber creates more intensity with syncopated eighth- and sixteenth-note rhythms. (see Ex.
 19) Also the alternating tonic to subdominant harmonies unifies this movement through every section.

 It is still ff until measure 36 when the dynamic changes to mp.
 Not only does the dynamics change, but a new melodic idea is introduced.
 This new melody occurs in the right hand in parallel-third motion.
 The occurrence of this one-bar melodic idea is the only time in the piece that Barber uses it.

-Not only does measure 36 contain a melodic rhythm that is only heard once, it also contains E-flats in the accompaniment as well as beat four in the right hand.
-As previously discussed in Movement II of the Excursions set, Barber uses “blue” notes that are characteristic of the blues style.
-These “blue” notes are typically the thirds or sevenths that have been bended or “worried” lower than their traditional diatonic tones.
-In this instance, Barber uses the “blue” E-flat starting in measure 36 and lasting through measure 40 before B^{1} returns.
-In measure 40, the transition from C back to B^{1} contains A-flat and E-flat seventh chords, varying briefly from the limited harmonies of the tonic and subdominant.
+Not only does measure 36 contain a melodic rhythm that is only heard once, it also contains E♭s in the accompaniment as well as beat four in the right hand.
+As previously discussed in Movement II of the Excursions set, Barber uses "blue" notes that are characteristic of the blues style.
+These "blue" notes are typically the thirds or sevenths that have been bended or "worried" lower than their traditional diatonic tones.
+In this instance, Barber uses the "blue" E♭ starting in measure 36 and lasting through measure 40 before B^{1} returns.
+In measure 40, the transition from C back to B^{1} contains A♭ and E♭ seventh chords, varying briefly from the limited harmonies of the tonic and subdominant.